Daughter says Mandela 'still there', raps media 'vultures'

 Makaziwe Mandela's outburst came as anxiety increased over the faltering health of the 94-year-old anti-apartheid hero, admired across the world as a symbol of resistance against injustice and oppression and then of racial reconciliation.

-President Jacob Zuma canceled a scheduled trip to neighboring Mozambique on Thursday because of the gravity of Mandela's condition, but a mid-afternoon official update said his health had improved.
+President Jacob Zuma cancelled a scheduled trip to neighbouring Mozambique on Thursday because of the gravity of Mandela's condition, but a mid-afternoon official update said his health had improved.

 "He is much better today than he was when I saw him last night.
 The medical team continues to do a sterling job," Zuma said in a statement.
 Mandela remained critical but was now "stable", it added.